 Again, a customer journey map can help you identify specific issues and opportunities.
 You can also collect customer feedback via reviews, surveys, interviews, or focus groups.
-As part of this, you should also review your suppliers and distributors (if applicable), as well as the tools and software you use.
+As part of the assessment, you should review your suppliers and distributors (if applicable), as well as the tools and software you use.

-A SWOT diagram can help you work out your business’ strengths, weaknesses, opportunities, and threats (which, as you’ve probably worked out, is exactly what S-W-O-T stands for).
+A SWOT diagram can help you work out your business’s strengths, weaknesses, opportunities, and threats (which, as you’ve probably worked out, is exactly what S-W-O-T stands for).

 You can also apply this tool to specific products or services within your business.
 The beauty of this technique lies in its simplicity.
 Just create a two-by-two grid (like the one below) and fill in the different sections.